Friedrich Leopold zu Stolberg-Stolberg

-Friedrich Leopold Graf zu Stolberg-Stolberg (7 November 1750 – 5 December 1819), was a German lawyer, and translator born at Bramstedt in Holstein (then a part of Denmark).
+Friedrich Leopold Graf zu Stolberg-Stolberg (7 November 1750 – 5 December 1819), was a German lawyer, and translator.
 He was also a poet of the Sturm und Drang and early Romantic periods.

 Life

-Friedrich Leopold belonged to a cadet branch of the Stolberg family.
-He was born the son of a Danish magistrate and owner of a manorial estate, Count Christian zu Stolberg.
-A few years after his birth the family moved to Copenhagen and soon formed friendships with distinguished literary men, especially Friedrich Gottlieb Klopstock.
+Friedrich Leopold was born 7 November 1750 in Bramstedt within the Duchy of Holstein, which was then a part of Denmark.
+Through his mother, Christiane C. F. Castell-Remlingen (1722–1773), and father, Christian Günther Stolberg (1714–1765), he belonged to a cadet branch of the Stolberg family.
+He was one of 12 children, and was the brother of Christian Stolberg and Catharine Stolberg.
+His father was a danish magistrate and the owner of a manorial estate.
+A few years after his birth the family moved to Copenhagen, where he soon formed friendships with distinguished literary men.
+Friedrich Gottlieb Klopstock, in particular, became a mentor to Stolberg and his brothers after the death of their father in 1765.

 Together with his elder brother Christian, Friedrich Leopold went to the University of Halle in 1770, in order to study German Law.
 His other studies embraced the Classics and various historical courses.
 The two brothers then studied in Göttingen and were a prominent members of the Göttinger Hainbund, a literary society of young men who had high aspirations for the unity of the country, and who cultivated German poetry.
 After leaving the university, in 1775 the brothers made a journey to Switzerland in company with the famed poet Johann Wolfgang von Goethe.

 In 1777 Friedrich Leopold was appointed envoy of the prince bishop of Lübeck at the Court of Copenhagen, but often stayed at Eutin to spend time with his college friend and member of the Dichterbund, Johann Heinrich Voss.
 In 1781, he was chief administrator at Eutin.

-In 1782 Stolberg married Agnes von Witzleben, whom he celebrated in his poems.
-After six years of happy married life, leaving two sons and two daughters (one of them, Marie Agnes, married Ferdinand, son of Christian Frederick of Stolberg-Wernigerode), Agnes died an early death in 1788.
+In 1782 Stolberg married Henriette Eleonore Agnes von Witzleben (1761–1788), whom he celebrated in his poems.
+The couple had two sons and two daughters.
+After six years of happy married life, Agnes died in 1788.